jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

             self.assertIs(True, True)

             an_integer = 0
-            # assert 0 is not True
+            # assert 0 is not the same object as True
             assert an_integer is not True
             # self.assertIs(0, True)
             # self.assertIsNot(0, True)